Sid Eudy: WWF Champion (1996-1997)

 Eudy was not seen again until the July 8, 1996, episode of Raw.
 Under the Sycho Sid variation of his Sid gimmicks, Eudy was a strident-voiced and intense character, prone to erratically unstable mannerisms, such as in his random contemplative stares off into the distance, excessive eye-blinking, laughter turned sudden seriousness, and menacing fist bumps with fans during entrances.
-In his return, he replaced The Ultimate Warrior (who left the WWF) for a six-man tag team match, teaming with former rival Shawn Michaels and Ahmed Johnson against Vader, Owen Hart, and The British Bulldog in the main event of In Your House 9: International Incident on July 21, effectively making him a face.
+In his return, he replaced Ultimate Warrior (who left the WWF) for a six-man tag team match, teaming with former rival Shawn Michaels and Ahmed Johnson against Vader, Owen Hart, and The British Bulldog in the main event of In Your House 9: International Incident on July 21, effectively making him a face.
 Sid's team lost the match.
 The next night on Raw, Sid started a feud with The British Bulldog, whom he defeated at SummerSlam on August 18.

 At In Your House 10: Mind Games on September 22, during the WWF Championship match between Michaels and Mankind, Michaels went for the pinfall on Mankind until Vader came out, broke up the count and attacked him, which got Mankind disqualified.
 After the match, Mankind and Vader double-teamed Michaels until Sid came out to make the save and brawled with Vader backstage.
 On October 20 at In Your House 11: Buried Alive, Sid defeated Vader despite interference from his manager Jim Cornette, earning a match against Michaels for the WWF Championship at Survivor Series.

 On November 17 at Survivor Series, Sid grabbed a camera from the operator and prepared to hit Michaels with it.
 Michaels' manager, Jose Lothario, got on the ring apron and told Sid to put the camera down, but he refused and hit Lothario in the chest with it instead.
 Although this was the act of a heel, the audience cheered wildly for him and booed Michaels, just as they had done, in Sid's favor, four and a half years earlier against Hogan at the Royal Rumble.
 After dropping the camera and turning around, Michaels hit him with the Sweet Chin Music, then went outside the ring to check on his manager instead of going for the pin.
 Sid hit Michaels in the back with the camera, then threw him back in the ring before hitting him with a powerbomb to win the WWF Championship.

 At In Your House 12: It's Time on December 15, Sid defended the title against Bret Hart.
 Hart made Sid tap out to the Sharpshooter, but the referee was knocked out and unable to witness the submission.
 As Michaels was commentating at ringside, Sid and Hart left the ring and started fighting right beside him.
 After Sid had pushed Michaels and then climbed into the ring with Hart, Michaels went to hit Sid but the latter threw Hart into him.
 He then pinned him after a powerbomb to retain the title.